splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

-Set up a Browser test
+Set up a browser test
 =========================